GovCIO/fe-code-challenge-3/README.md

 # GovernmentCIO Code Challenge: 3

 ## Your mission, should you choose to accept!
-(User Stories)

-As a user, I want to be able to view all of the SpaceX launches between two dates I decide.

-As a user, I want to be able to sort the SpaceX launches by their launch date (both ascending or descending).

---

-Your team is planning on this being a MVP, but they are planning on adding other features later on.
-Be sure to create everything with maintainability and scalability in mind.
-If you don't have enough time to build everything you want for this, be sure you document what you _would do_ if you did have enough time in a readme.

-This challenge should take between 2-4 hours.
+Your task is to create a Minimum Viable Product (MVP) with a plan to add new features later on, so be sure to create everything with maintainability and scalability in mind.
+If you don't have enough time to build everything you want for this, be sure you document in a README file what you _would_ do if you did have enough time.
+This challenge should take 2-4 hours.
 If it is taking longer than 4 hours, don't panic!
-At GovernmentCIO we truly value your time so please just send us what you have been able to accomplish.
+At GovernmentCIO, we truly value your time, so please just send us what you have been able to accomplish within that 4-hour window.

+### User Stories

+1. As a user, I want to be able to view all of the SpaceX launches between two dates I decide.
+1. As a user, I want to be able to sort the SpaceX launches by their launch date (both ascending or descending).

-## What we're looking for
+### What we're looking for

 1. How well you document code
 1. How you architect a fresh React/Redux project